cloud-gov/compliance-docs/TTS-Common-Control-Policy.md

 ## Reviews

-GSA Information Security and TTS Technology Portfolio reviews all policies and procedures when new ATOs are required, or once every 3 years, whichever comes first.
+GSA Information Security and the TTS Technology Portfolio review all policies and procedures when new ATOs are required, or once every 3 years, whichever comes first.
 The teams also review modifications to policies and procedures when modifications become necessary due to changes in law, regulation, or operations.